rotundasoftware/backbone.collectionView/README.md

 ### <a name="setSelectedModel"></a>setSelectedModel(s) and getSelectedModel(s)

 The `getSelectedModel(s)` and `setSelectedModel(s)` methods are used to get or set the currently selected models.
 The methods are able to reference models in a variety of ways.
-For instance, it is possible to set the currently selected model using the model's `cid`, using the model's `id`, or using the model object itself.
+For instance, it is possible to set the currently selected model using the model object itself (the default), the model's `cid`, or the model's `id`.
 The magic is in the `by` option:

 ```javascript
 // Returns an array of the selected models